syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 ### Find and Replace

-This section illustrates how to perform a simple find and replace operation in a Word document using Microsoft Office Interop and DocIO.
+This section illustrates how to perform a simple find and replace operation in a Word document by using Microsoft Office Interop and DocIO.

 **Using** **Microsoft** **Office** **Interop**

-The following code snippet illustrates how to search for a word in a Word document, replace it with another word and save the document under a new name.
+The following code example illustrates how to search for a word in a Word document, replace it with another word and save the document under a new name.

 {% highlight c# %}
 [C#]